3 observations after Sixers right the ship in time to beat Heat

 The Sixers opened the third quarter with excellent defensive energy, anticipating the Heat’s actions and pouncing on opportunities to generate turnovers.

 It also helped that Lowry and Mo Bamba sunk three-pointers.
-Bamba shot 2 for 3 from three-point range Monday and posted eight points, four rebounds and three assists.
+Bamba shot 2 for 3 from three-point range Monday and posted eight points, four rebounds, three assists, two blocks and two steals.
 He’s made a three in four consecutive games and had some decent stints recently as a starter.

 Bamba recovered a loose ball and then dished to Oubre for a dunk that put the Sixers up 68-51.